DevExpress-Examples/reporting-winforms-load-missing-fonts-from-google/README.md

 ## Example Details

 The report in this example contains a few fonts that may be missing in many hosting environments: _Ga Maamli_, _Roboto_, and _Nerko One_.
-The task is to obtain these fonts (if missing) and make them available to report controls.
-When exported to PDF, the report must reflects the original design ([result.pdf](result.pdf)):
+The example obtains these fonts if missing and make them available to report controls.
+When exported to PDF, the report uses the original fonts ([result.pdf](result.pdf)):

 ![Report PDF file uses typefaces obtained from Google Fonts](report-with-fonts.png)